Page created: 5 May 2023 |

 - Expression Admin role

-- When upgrading to PingFederate 10.1 or higher from a previous version, administrative users who were granted the Admin role in the earlier installation are granted the Expression Admin role automatically.
+- When upgrading to PingFederate 10.1 or later from an earlier version, administrative users who were granted the Admin role in the earlier installation are granted the Expression Admin role automatically.
 You can achieve the same result by using the /bulk/import administrative API endpoint to bulk-import a configuration that was bulk-exported from PingFederate 10.0.

-Admin, and Crypto Admin, are required to access and make changes through the
+Expression Admin, and Crypto Admin, are required to access and make changes

 /configStoreadministrative API endpoints